aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Texture Sampling and Texture Formats
 ------------------------------------

-This table shows how texture image components are returned as (x,y,z,w) tuples by TGSI texture instructions, such as TEX, TXD, and TXP.
+This table shows how texture image components are returned as (x,y,z,w) tuples by TGSI texture instructions, such as :opcode:`TEX`, :opcode:`TXD`, and :opcode:`TXP`.
 For reference, OpenGL and Direct3D conventions are shown as well.

 +--------------------+--------------+--------------------+--------------+
 | Texture Components | Gallium      | OpenGL             | Direct3D 9   |